StrataFoundation/wumbo/rust/spl-token-staking/program/README.md

 owner
 create_timestamp // unix timestamp
 last_withdraw_timestamp // unix timestamp
-lockup_end_time // Optional, when set, this voucher cannot be liquidated until the end of the lockup.
+lockup_end_time // Optional, when set, this voucher cannot be unstaked until the end of the lockup.
 ```

 ### Address